Skip to main content

 I'm an accountant or tax preparer.
 Do I need an enterprise license?

-No. Your clients use Clams Desktop directly to manage their Bitcoin accounting and generate reports to share with you.
-If a client's revenue exceeds $1M, they need an enterprise license—not you.
+No. Your clients use Clams directly to manage their Bitcoin accounting and generate reports to share with you.
+If a client's annual revenue exceeds $1M, they need an enterprise license—not you.

 We're building a hosted service specifically for accounting firms with multi-client management features.
 Contact enterprise@clams.tech to learn more.

-What personal information do I need to provide to use Clams Desktop?
+What personal information do I need to provide to use Clams?

-Can I still use Clams Desktop if I don't see my wallet on the integration list?
+Can I still use Clams if I don't see my wallet on the integration list?

 Where is my data stored?

-Does Clams Desktop have access to spend funds from my wallets?
+Does Clams have access to spend funds from my wallets?

-In some cases, Clams Desktop does need to make requests to external services to maintain a complete data set for deriving journal entries.
+If you use a public server, in some cases Clams does need to make requests to external services to maintain a complete data set for deriving journal entries.
 The current external requests that are made are the following:

 • LND nodes will often not have the on-chain transaction details of a channel close, so we need to look up the full transaction by its hash.
 This leaks that this hash is of interest to you.